microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to read, create, update and delete all files in all site collections without a signed in user.  | Allows the app to read, create, update and delete all files the signed-in user can access.
 | AdminConsentRequired | Yes | No

-![MSA][MSA] The *Files.ReadWrite.All* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *Files.ReadWrite.All* delegated permission is available for consent in personal Microsoft accounts.

 ---